rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ```
  * `plugins.txt` is a list of `pluginId:version` for Jenkins to pre-install when starting
  * `./configuration` contains content that is placed in `${JENKINS_HOME}`.
 A `config.xml` could be placed in here to control the bulk of Jenkins configuration.
- * `./configuration/jobs/*` contains job names and xml config that jenkins loads when starting.
-The seed job in there we will return to in later lessons.
  * `build-failure-analyzer.xml` is config for the plugin to read the logs and look for key items based on a Regex.
 More on this in later lessons.
  * `init.groovy` contains a collection of settings jenkins configures itself with when launching